Acknowledgements

 • Short rest: Takes a few minutes in a safe, well-lit area.
 Heal all HP.

-• Long rest: Takes a night in camp and a ration.
+• Long rest: Takes a night in camp and eat a meal.
 Heal all HP and heal d6 of one ability score.

-• Full rest: Takes a week in town and paying for room and board (usually 20sp).
-Heal all HP and all ability scores.
+• Full rest: Takes a week in town and paying for room and board.
+Heal all HP and all ability scores (usually; depending on accomodations).

 Dungeon Delving